 It all began in 1513, when the great Leonardo da Vinci created the first draft of vortices downstream of objects shedding flow.
 A few years later in 1878, Czech Vincenc Strouhal developed a scientific form to explain the eddies created after bluff bodies Basically, a wire stretched tight in a jet of air will vibrate, and its frequency is directly proportional to the velocity of the air jet.

 This equation will find the Strouhal number, the relationship between the velocity of flow, vortex shedding frequency, and diameter of the bluff body.
 In 1912, the physicist Theodore von Kárman used this concept in flow measurement, and we now call his description of the Kárman vortex street.

 All vortex flow meters have an obstacle, called the bluff body, in front of the measuring sensor.
 When flow goes through the pipe, the bluff body creates eddies in the vortex street.

 The frequency on each side of the bluff body is directly proportional to the flow velocity and volume flow.
 However, this phenomenon requires a minimum Reynolds number to generate those frequencies.

-And what does Reynolds number mean?
+What does Reynolds number mean?
 Well, it has to do with inertial and viscous forces and can forecast the turbulence in the flow.
-You can read more about that here.

 Bluff body types